Bonne Bell: History

 Bonne Bell was founded in 1927 in Lakewood, Ohio, a suburb of Cleveland, by cosmetics salesman Jesse Bell, who named it after his daughter.
 Bell made his products on a hot plate in his basement and then sold his skin care products door to door.

 In the 1950s, the company pursued the outdoor market and developed sun blockers, heavy-duty moisturizers, and lip protectors for skiers, hikers, and joggers.
 In the 1960s, Bonne Bell sponsored the U.S. Ski Team and many other amateur and professional sports events.
-In 1972 the company sponsored 10K marathons in 15 cities and many charitable races.
+In 1972 the company sponsored 10K races in 15 cities, and many races for charity.
 By 1985 the business had grown into a $50 million enterprise.

 In 2007 the company largely relocated to Australia, and reduced American domestic representation.
 The relocation was largely at the request of the Vice President of Ideation, Hilary Bell, to the then CMO, James Ward, in a bid to globalize the "Smackers" Brand.
 By 2009, the company had returned to the United States.

 In January 2015, the company announced that the Bonne Bell and Lip Smackers brands would be acquired by Markwins International, though Bonne Bell will continue to distribute other brands in Europe, Asia, and Australia under the name Bell Family Brands.
 In accordance, the company also announced the partial closure of its headquarters effective March 2015.